|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Sweet potatoes make these plump orange dumplings a bit sweet and full of antioxidants.
 Serve them as you would other gnocchi.
-Sweet potato gnocchi are particularly tasty simply dressed in brown butter and sage or in a cream sauce with plenty of Parmesan cheese.
-Looking for regular potato gnocchi instead?
-See How to Make Potato Gnocchi.
+Sweet potato gnocchi is particularly tasty simply dressed in brown butter and sage or in a cream sauce with plenty of Parmesan cheese.

 - 2 pounds sweet potatoes

 - 1 tablespoon fine sea salt (for cooking water)